GeorgiaKt/Server-Client-using-RPC-and-Sockets/README.md

 The Calculations that can be made:
 - Inner Product: (X*Y)
-- Average Values: Ex, Ey (from each vector)
+- Average Values: Ex, Ey (for each vector)
 - Product: r*(X+Y)

 ## Requirements